Hilary Boulding: Media career

 Having left university, Boulding joined BBC Scotland: she worked as a television director from 1981 to 1985, and a television producer from 1985 to 1992.
 She moved to BBC Wales, where she was Head of Arts and Music from 1992 to 1997.
 Then, from 1997 to 1999, she was Commissioning Editor, Music (Policy) at BBC Radio 3.
 In 1999, Boulding left the BBC to join the Arts Council of England as Director of Music.
 The organisation was renamed Arts Council England in 2002, when the regional arts boards were merged into it.

 Academic career

-In July 2007, Boulding was appointed the Principal of the Royal Welsh College of Music & Drama (RWCMD) in succession to Edmond Fivet.
+In July 2007, Boulding was appointed the Principal of the Royal Welsh College of Music & Drama (RWCMD).
 During her time in charge, she oversaw £22.5 million of development including the building of a 450-seat concert hall and a 160-seat theatre.

 In September 2016, it was announced that Boulding had been elected as the next President of Trinity College, Oxford, in succession to Sir Ivor Roberts.
 This made her the first woman in its 462-year history to head the college.
 She took up the appointment on 1 August 2017.
+During her presidency the college's estate was substantially developed with the opening of the £30 million Levine Building in 2022.
+She stood down as president in August 2025.